 Directed by Tony Scott, 1986’s Top Gun has become a modern classic.
 Did you know it was originally inspired by an article titled “Top Guns” published in California magazine three years prior?
-I’ve heard about books becoming movies but magazine articles?!?
+We’ve heard about books becoming movies, but magazine articles?!?
 That might be a first.
 Without further ado, it’s time to take off.

 Tom Cruise – LT Pete “Maverick” Mitchell

 Maverick is a U.S. Naval Aviator on the come up.
-He is an incredible pilot with natural talent but he plays by his own rules, a real hotshot which is a little risky.
-Speaking of Risky, many of us were introduced to Tom as he serenaded his living room in tighty whiteys.
-Still in ‘83, Tom’s first big break was the movie Outsiders where he starred alongside Brat Pack legends, Rob Lowe and Emilio Estevez.
+He is an incredible pilot with natural talent but he plays by his own rules — a real hotshot which is a little risky.
+Speaking of Risky, many of us were introduced to Tom as he serenaded his living room in tighty whiteys in 1983’s Risky Business.
+His first big break came that same year in the movie The Outsiders, where he starred alongside Brat Pack legends Rob Lowe and Emilio Estevez.

 Where do you start with Tom Cruise?
 Did you know he’s never done any TV acting?
-Did you know despite being in about 100 classics, he’s never won an Oscar?
+Did you know that despite being in about 100 classics, he’s never won an Oscar?
 Sorry, Tom, you’ll just have to settle for being one of the most successful movie stars of all time.
-He can champion a Franchise, or a dozen – highlighted by his Mission Impossible films – There are now six of them but I think the first is the best.
-Followed by the 3rd with Phillip Seymour Hoffman.
-But despite his movie success Cruise has become a topic of controversy.
+He can certainly champion a franchise, highlighted by his Mission Impossible films — there are six so far, with at least two more on the way.
+But despite his movie success, Cruise has become a topic of controversy.

-In 2004, he made some interesting comments on psychiatry.
-He said it should be outlawed, which is an odd take.
+In 2004, he made some interesting comments on psychiatry, opining that it should be outlawed, which is an odd take.
 He’s also opened fire at actors for taking and promoting psychiatric drugs like anti-depressants.
-Brooke Shields was one of those targets and she responded by saying quote, “Cruise should stick to saving the world from aliens and let women who are experiencing postpartum depression decide what treatment options are best for them.”
+Brooke Shields was one of those targets and she responded by saying, “Cruise should stick to saving the world from aliens and let women who are experiencing postpartum depression decide what treatment options are best for them.”

 He’s also the poster-boy for the Church of Scientology.
-Some of that comes with his star power.
-He claims that Scientology helped him overcome dyslexia.
-Who could forget him jumping like a schoolboy on Oprah’s couch?
-I mean take off your shoes, rookie.
+Some of that comes with his star power, and he does claim that Scientology helped him overcome dyslexia.
+On top of that, who could forget him jumping like a schoolboy on Oprah’s couch?
 In 1990, he married Nicole Kidman, with whom he starred in Stanley Kubrick’s Eyes Wide Shut.
-But more recently he was married to Katie Holmes – who gets some of the blame for Oprah’s dirty couch – however, they got divorced too and these days he is rumored to be dating his Mission Impossible co-star Haley Atwell.
-Tom is now in his late 50s and I do look forward to seeing him portray the cocky yet seasoned Maverick in the upcoming sequel to Top Gun.
+But more recently he was married to Katie Holmes —who gets some of the blame for Oprah’s dirty couch — however, they got divorced, too, and these days he is rumored to be dating Haley Atwell (Perggy Carter from the Marvel Cinematic Universe) of the forthcoming Mission Impossible 7 and 8. his Mission Impossible co-star Haley Atwell.

 Kelly McGillis – Charlotte “Charlie” Backwood

-Charlotte “Charlie” Backwood is a civilian contractor at the academy and the romantic interest of Maverick – but she did make sure to let Maverick know she quote “doesn’t date students.”
+Charlotte “Charlie” Backwood is a civilian contractor at the academy and the romantic interest of Maverick — but she did make sure to let Maverick know she “doesn’t date students.”
 Spoiler alert, that’s a lie.
 Her breakout role was in 1985 as an Amish mother in Witness with Harrison Ford.
 The following year she booked this film and really became a household name.
 She also co-starred with Jodie Foster in 1988’s The Accused.
 After working solidly until 2001, she took a break from acting for a number of years.
-In 2009, McGillis came out as a Lesbian.
-McGillis and also has worked full-time with drug addicts and alcoholics at Rehab Centers.
+In 2009 a lot came out about McGillis, from her being a lesbian to the fact that she has worked full-time with drug addicts and alcoholics at rehab centers.

-In 2016, she was left scratched and bruised after being assaulted by a woman who broke into her North Carolina home.
-The attack inspired her to apply for a concealed carry gun permit.
+In 2016, she was left scratched and bruised after being assaulted by a woman who broke into her North Carolina home, which resulted in her applying for a concealed carry gun permit.
 This must have been a triggering experience for Kelly, who in 1982, was raped by two men in her New York apartment.
-Today she’s 63 years old and we last saw her in 2018 in the TV movie, Maternal Secrets.
+Today she’s 65 years old and we last saw her in 2018 in the TV movie, Maternal Secrets.